thindil/steamsky/bin/doc/MODDING.md

   unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option) or "remove" (remove this entry) or "update" (update selected entry).
 - Tag `material` contains data about material used to craft recipe.
-Attribute `type` is item type of material need for recipe.
-Attribute `amount` is amount of crafting materials needed for recipe.
 If you want to add more materials to recipe, just add new tag `material` with proper data.
+- Attribute `type` is item type of material need for recipe.
+- Attribute `amount` is amount of crafting materials needed for recipe.
+Zero value for updating recipe means that this material should be removed.
 - Attribute `result`: Item index which will be produced by recipe (you can check this index in *items* directory).
 - Attribute `crafted`: Amount of items crafted from one recipe.